slmallisetty-max/TraceForge/README.md

 - 🔄 **Auto-refresh** traces and tests every 5 seconds
 - 🚀 **Proxy management** - start/stop from status bar
 - 📊 **Open dashboard** with one click

-See [VS Code Extension Guide](docs/v2-phase7-vscode-extension-complete.md) for installation and usage.

 ## Multi-Provider Support